 Day 1 – Frankie wakes up late!
 She had to get that extra 10 minutes of sleep in because the previous day completely tired her out.
-Now she hurries to get showered and dressed and on her way out the door she grabs a package of s’mores flavored PopTarts that she will eat without warming them in the toaster on the way to work.
-As she’s driving to work Frankie rolls a stop sign, receives a ticket, and is now even more short on time because she was in a daze thinking about:
+Now she hurries to get showered and dressed, and on her way out the door she grabs a package of s’mores flavored PopTarts that she'll eat without toasting them on the way to work.
+As she’s driving to work Frankie rolls a stop sign, receives a ticket, and is now even more short on time all because she was in a daze thinking about:

 The organization outgrowing their basic management software and a new need of more functionality, multiple companies, better reporting and analytics but not sure what to do next.